-8. Bring peace to my mind, body, and soul
+8. Bring peace to my mind, body, & soul.

 How to Find Your Why

-In finding your why, you must consider your definition from step 1, but also what drives you personally to continue to work and rework the rooms in your home even when the proverbially shiznit hits the fan.
-Grab the guiding worksheet below so we can answer the important question… What’s your why?
+Don’t forget, before finding your why, consider your definition from step 1, but also what drives you personally to continue to work and rework the rooms in your home even when the proverbially shiznit hits the fan.